Benn271/Reverse-Shell/README.md

   * Make the output come through all at once

+# Use
+1. Change the ip addresses for your use in a and v
+2. Compile the code
+3. Run each executible

 # WARNING
 If you run a command that has a lot of output it could come through as different commands.